mischegoss/sample-lp-webpack/01-Activities/04-Stu_NPM-Libraries/README.md

 ## Expected Behavior

-When I click on the `toggle boxes` button, the all the boxes should be hidden.
+When I click on the `toggle boxes` button, all the boxes should be hidden.
 When I click the button again, the boxes should once again be visible.

 ## Actual Behavior